Little grebe

-The little grebe (Tachybaptus ruficollis), also known as dabchick, is a member of the grebe family of water birds.
+The little grebe (Tachybaptus ruficollis), also known as the dabchick, is a member of the grebe family of water birds.
 The genus name is from Ancient Greek takhus "fast" and bapto "to sink under".
 The specific ruficollis is from Latin rufus "red" and Modern Latin -collis, "-necked", itself derived from Latin collum "neck".

 At 23 to 29 cm in length it is the smallest European member of its family.
 It is commonly found in open bodies of water across most of its range.

 Taxonomy

 The little grebe was described by the German naturalist Peter Simon Pallas in 1764 and given the binomial name Colymbus ruficollis.
-The tricolored grebe was considered conspecific, with some taxonomic authorities still considering it so.
+The tricolored grebe was formerly considered conspecific, with some taxonomic authorities still considering it so.

-There are six currently-recognized subspecies, separated principally by size and colouration.